Lower Brewers Lock

 How to get to Lower Brewers Lock

-Driving: Turn on Sunbury Rd (rt 12) off Hwy 15.
-There is a parking area just before you reach the one land swing bridge located above the lock.
+Driving: Turn on Washburn Road (Rt 12) off Hwy 15.
+There is a parking area just before you reach the one lane swing bridge located above the lock.